Mary at work in her studio, Sugar Loaf, NY.

 are included in the permanent collections of the Asheville Museum of Art,

-the Kentucky Art Museum as well as
+the Kentucky Art Museum, and the Chester Historical Society as well as

 public and private collections